 The Maldives is a true bucket-list destination.
 With stunning golden and white sandy beaches and clear blue seas.
 Here is my Top 10 bucket list for things to see and do on a Maldives holiday.
 Why not give it a go ticking off all 10?

 1. Go Snorkeling

-Snorkeling in the Maldives is perfect for families.
+Snorkelling in the Maldives is perfect for families.
 Even children who aren’t strong swimmers can partake as they can be floated on the water using life vests.
 They will just need an understanding of how to breathe with a snorkel on.
 Many of the waters are relatively shallow which is a big bonus for smaller people.
 Most of the islands in the Maldives are surrounded by coral and beautiful blue waters.
-Snorkeling in the Maldives is said to be the best in the world.
+Snorkelling in the Maldives is said to be the best in the world.
 The temperature of the water remains warm for all of the year ranging between 20oC and up to 32oC.

 You can expect to see more sea creatures than I could ever begin to mention here.
 The main ones worth noting are dolphins, turtles, rays and reef sharks.

 Overwater bungalows are always top of my thoughts when I think of the Maldives.
 They are a must for a bucket list however it may be one for when you have older kids.
 A lot of resorts don’t allow younger children to stay on overwater bungalows.
 However, some do and you just have to sign a waiver to say that you take full responsibility for your kids etc. So to stay safe it may be better to wait until your kids are a strong swimmer.

 But how can you resist such amazing and unique accommodation?
 Imagine the sound of the sea lapping at the base of your water bungalow.
 You can take a swim whenever you fancy and stay in relative privacy.
 You might even be lucky to book one with a glass-bottom bathtub.

 3. Enjoy a Boat Tour